GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Mystic.md

 You also may cast a single spell at a tier up to your heroism, but must complete a number of full rests equal to the spell's tier tripled before doing so again.

-For all intents and purposes, the result of your spellcheck is your heroism + your attribute score for the attribute chosen for your magical art at the time of casting.
+For all intents and purposes, the result of your spellcheck is your heroism + your attribute score for the attribute chosen for your magical art at the time of casting- but it is always treated as a success (or critical success if high enough).
+You can still use spellburn to improve this result.

 You may use spell burn to provide a bonus to counterspell checks.